 PART 4: Appeal Procedures

 Students identified as not making progress toward the degree will receive correspondence at their campus e-mail address.
-Students have the right to appeal their status by submitting an SAP appeal following the instructions by the deadline stated in the initial SAP email.
-Generally, the Financial Aid Appeals Committee can only consider appeals that involve circumstances beyond the student’s control that had a negative impact on the student’s academic performance.
+Students have the right to appeal their status by submitting a SAP appeal following the instructions and meeting the deadline stated in the initial SAP email.
+Generally, the Financial Aid Appeals Committee can only consider appeals that involve circumstances beyond the student’s control that had a negative impact upon the student’s academic performance.

 In order to appeal, the student MUST submit a typed statement by deadline that includes:

 - a narrative of the extenuating circumstances (e.g., the student or an immediate family member suffered a serious illness or injury, death of a close relative, separation or divorce) that prevented the student from meeting the minimum requirements, and